aangelalvarez/Clolor/README.md

-# Getting Started with Create React App
+# Getting Started with Clolor

 Clolor is a new experience when it comes to time, it is a customizable clock app with over 140 different colors, it allows you to change the font color as well as the background color